simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 straightforward.
 In fact, this is again a dynamic programming problem; one sets the scores of all nodes to zero, and then marches through the graph node by node.
-At each node, one chooses the "best" edge into that node &ndash; the one with the most sequences including it &ndash; and sets the score to be the that edge weight plus the score of the node pointed to; and in case of a tie between edges, one chooses the one pointing to the highest-scoring node.
+At each node, one chooses the "best" edge into that node &ndash; the one with the most sequences including it &ndash; and sets the score to be the edge weight plus the score of the node pointed to; and in case of a tie between edges, one chooses the one pointing to the highest-scoring node.

 The highest score and the edges chosen gives you a maximum-weighted path through the graph.
-As is pointed out in the consensus paper, this is a maximum-likelihood path if the probabilities correspond to the edge weights.
+As is pointed out in the consensus paper, this is a maximum-likelihood path if the edge weights correspond to the probabilities that the edge is followed.

 However, there may well be multiple consensus features in the alignment that one wishes to extract; a feature seen by multiple but still a minority of